denten-books/plain-text/2-surface.md

 the contemporary human encounter with text today.[^ln1-denning] These devices tell the story of a fracture.
 Through them, a part of the sign fades from view into an arrangement of magnetic charge and floating gate at the site of the archive.
 Another part appears at the site of projection in the flicker of the cathode ray and the flow of the liquid crystal.

-### A. Automation, 1725--1964.[^ln1-loom]
+### A. Teletype, 1910--1964.

-The turn of the twentieth century represents a pivotal moment in the history of of the sign.
-The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.
-Reduced to descrete, repeatable alphabets and converted into the modulation of an electrical signal, "natural" human languages could now be used not only to transmit messages across distance, but to control and to automate devices remotely.
+The turn of the twentieth century was a pivotal period in the history of computing and communications.
+The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.[^ln1-loom] Reduced to discrete and reliably reproducible alphabets, the so called "natural languages" could now be converted into the modulation of electrical signal.
+Language in such a transitive state became more mobile than ever before.
+It could be transmitted efficiently across vast distances.

-Among a multitude of proposed schemas for translating

-Morse alphabet

-, co-developed between a number of American and British inventors in the first half of the nineteenth century,
+Moreover, the mechanization of type introduced new "control" characters into circulation, intended to affect machine state changes at a distance.
+Initially, such state changes were simple: "begin transmission," "switch to French," "start new line."
+With time, these control codes developed into what we now know as a programming language.
+At the turn of the century, the language of people and the language of machines entered into the same stream of communications.

-.
-The 1865 ITU rules required a silence equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
+As telegraphy spanned national boundaries, agreements were needed to standardize conventions for equipment and message encoding [@international_telegraph_union_journal_1899, 82-91].
+Such agreements were handled on a regional, ad-hoc basis until 1865, with the creation of the International Telegraph Union (ITU).
+The International Telegraph Conference in Paris, held between March 1 and May 17 of 1865, adopted, among other things, the use of a modified Morse code character set, containing 33 Latin letters (including characters from the French, German, and Spanish alphabets), 10 numbers (0--9), 14 punctuation marks (including a fraction bar), and 10 control codes (including "end of service," "attention," and "error") [@international_telegraph_union_documents_1865].
+In specifying the conversion tables for the Morse alphabet, the 1865 ITU rules required a silence equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.

 Although Morse code can be expressed in terms of ones and zeros (binary), it is technically a ternary code making use of at least three elements: dots, dashes, and silences of various length.
+Furthermore, note that in Morse code a single letter could be expressed as a series of dots and dashes of variable length: from one dash that stands for letter "t" to six dots that stand for the number six.
+The transmission of variable length codes required the presence of a human operator who could "translate" form natrual language to the machine alphabet, using a "key" which when depressed vertically would complete an electrical curcuit to produce the signal.
+Writing in 1929 for the journal *American Speech*, Hervey Brackbill preserved some of the specialized language associated with Morse code culture.
+"Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire,'" he wrote.
+An operator tapping on a semi-automatic key "uses a bug."
+"The first instruments," Brackbill wrote, "with their long slender levers and springs, looked very much like a sprawling bug."
+They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model) [@brackbill_telegraphers_1929, 287-288].
+Operators using "straight keys" practically achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.

-Furthermore, note that Morse code, like the Hughes, is a type of a "variable length" format, where encoded characters in sequences (of dots and dashes) that vary in length: from one dash for "T" to six dots that stand for the number six.
-Variable length codes were ill-suited for automated telegraphy.
-Although proscribed to a fixed length, the actual length of silence could vary with the vagrancies of the transmitting medium.
-Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient deciphering.
+Although the convention stipulated a fixed length, the actual length of the silence between the meaning-carrying units of Morse code could vary greatly with the vagrancies of the transmitting medium.
+Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering.
 In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.
-By the late 1920s the "Morse men" were being replaced with more efficient automated devices.

-Writing in 1929 for the journal *American Speech*, Hervey Brackbill lamented the demise of a language associated with human-driven, Morse code telegraph operation.
-"Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire.'"
-The operator tapping on a semi-automatic key "uses a bug."
-Brackbill wrote, "the first instruments, with their long slender levers and springs, looked very much like a sprawling bug."
-They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model) [@brackbill_telegraphers_1929, 287-288].
-Operators using "straight keys" achieved speeds upwards of 25--30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.

-The physical limits of the code suggest a theoretical upper limit for transmission speed of around 49 words per minute---a rate further limited by the operator's manual dexterity [@mcnicol_american_1913, 207;
+The physical constraingts of Morse code put the theoretical upper limit for transmission speed of around 49 words per minute---a rate further limited by the operator's manual dexterity [@mcnicol_american_1913, 207; @u.s._bureau_of_labor_statistics_displacement_1932;
-@u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].
+@halstead_genesis_1949].
 Telegraph operators working a "hand sender" commonly developed partial paralysis of wrist or arm, commonly known as a "glass arm" [@brackbill_telegraphers_1929;
 @u.s._bureau_of_labor_statistics_displacement_1932].
 A sender was called a "ham" or a "bum" when he "fell down" or made errors in sending.
 To "put someone under the table" in sender's lingo was to transmit faster that the receiver ability to transcribe.
 The "reader" was "burnt up" when he fell behind.
 He had to "break," or interrupt the sender to ask for repetition.
 To "paste" someone meant to transmit at high speeds to deliberately burn him up or put him under the table [@brackbill_telegraphers_1929].

 Around the turn of the twentieth century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made use of a horizontal switch capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904;
 @boyd_telegraph-key_1916].
 A bug was said to "run away" when adjusted for too high of a speed.
-The Vibroplex keys would significantly alter the “fist,” or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 209; @halstead_genesis_1949].
+The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 209; @halstead_genesis_1949].

+By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
 By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
 The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
 Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
 Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
 The human operator could simply enter printed characters into the machine directly, using a keyboard.
 The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

 [^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
 By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].

-As telegraphy spanned national boundaries, agreements were needed to standardize conventions for equipment and message encoding [@international_telegraph_union_journal_1899, 82-91].
-Such agreements were handled on a regional, ad-hoc basis until 1865, with the creation of the International Telegraph Union (ITU).
-The International Telegraph Conference in Paris, held between March 1 and May 17 of 1865, adopted the use of a modified Morse code character set, containing 33 Latin letters (including characters from the French, German, and Spanish alphabets), 10 numbers (0--9), 14 punctuation marks (including a fraction bar), and 10 control codes (including "end of service," "attention," and "error") [@international_telegraph_union_documents_1865].

 During the International Telegraph Conference in Lisbon, held in the summer of 1908, the ITU specified two additional formats: Hughes and Baudot.